 Sri Chitra Art Gallery – Raja Ravi Varma Paintings

-Sri Chitra Gallery is an old style building in white that has works of Raja Ravi Varma on display.
+Sri Chitra Gallery is an old-style building in white that has works of Raja Ravi Varma on display.
 Take your time and go around to admire the best-known painter from the city and the country.
-He is not alone at Sri Chitra Art Gallery, works of Tagore, Jamini Roy, Nicholas Roerich give him company along with many miniature paintings.
+He is not alone at Sri Chitra Art Gallery, works of Tagore, Jamini Roy, and Nicholas Roerich give him company along with many miniature paintings.

-If you are an admirer of art & artwork, the Sri Chitra Art Gallery is a prime Trivandrum Tourist Places to visit.
+If you are an admirer of art & artwork, the Sri Chitra Art Gallery is a prime Trivandrum Tourist Place to visit.